 #7 Test and Launch your LMS solution

 Their responsibilities include: Maintaining a comprehensive QA checklist and ensuring that all the designs, content, and assessment resources work properly.
-Checking platform and device compatibility of the custom LMS solution.
+Checking platform and device compatibility of the LMS solution.
 Checking every function and testing it in different environments.
 Stress testing.
 Performing regression testing after each sprint.

 Only after the QA is done can you launch and deploy your software solution.